-The program will be audited (external) by a firm accredited by AMS.
-The accreditation of the firm will be conducted by the Audit, Review and Compliance Branch through the LS ISO Guide 65 Program.
-Alternatively, at the option of the contractor or subcontractor, the audits can be performed by AMS auditors.
+- 301 The program will be audited (external) by AMS or a firm accredited by AMS.
+The accreditation of the firm will be conducted by the Grading and Verification Division (GVD) through the USDA ISO Guide 65 Program.
+Alternatively, at the option of the organization, the audits can be performed by GVD auditors. - 302 Audit findings thought to be in conflict with Food Safety and Inspection Service (FSIS) regulations will be communicated to the establishment's FSIS Inspector in Charge (IIC) or designee.